Sampling Design: Importance, Process, and Limitations

 Sampling Accuracy

 The nature and extent of the required accuracy in terms of estimating population characteristic also affects the sampling technique.
 When the research calls for higher reliability, the sample size should be bigger and more representation, likelihood sampling techniques.
-On the other hand, when the aim of the research is set at a level that only requires approximate quantification, a sample may be selected on a small or non-probability basis.

 Availability of Data